seanwevans/Cromulent-PRNG/README.md

 ### Jump Operations

 The library supports jump-ahead operations, allowing you to efficiently advance the state by 2^64 steps.
 This is useful for creating independent, non-overlapping streams for parallel applications.

-## License

-[License information not provided in the source files]

-## Contributors

-[Contributor information not provided in the source files]